siddharthadhyani/news-lens/README.md

 > Phase 1 is currently deployed and fully functional..

-### AI-Assisted Media Literacy & Information Analysis..
+### AI-Assisted Media Literacy & Information Analysis...

 > **Understand how information is presented before you believe it..**